Alzheimer's Clinical Trials Consortium (ACTC)

-- Step 3: Apply to the FOA.
+- Step 4: Apply to the Notice of Funding Opportunity.
 (Note: Approval by the ACTC Steering Committee does not guarantee NIA funding.)
-If your proposal is approved by the ACTC steering committee, you may then formally apply to the ACTC R01 Funding Opportunity Announcement (PAR-18-513) with help from the ACTC Coordinating Center.
+If your proposal is approved by the ACTC steering committee, you may then formally apply to the ACTC R01 Notice of Funding Opportunity (PAR-20-309) in collaboration with the ACTC Coordinating Center.
 Your application will then undergo NIH peer review and will receive an impact score.
 Applications will be funded based on score and NIA funding priorities.

 - Applications that exceed $500,000 in direct costs in any one year require prior approval before submission (NOT-OD-02-004).
 The applicant will need to contact NIA program staff, and any requests for submission must be received at least six weeks prior to the submission deadline.

 The ACTC network consists of 35 sites in 24 states:

 |ACTC Network Site

 |Banner Alzheimer's Institute

 |Butler Hospital Memory and Aging Center